 "To Everything there is a season and time to every purpose under the heaven"

-To send flowers in memory of Blanche Vernell Joe (Bradley), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Blanche Vernell Joe (Bradley), please visit our Heartfelt Sympathies Store.

 A TIME TO BE BORN

 Mrs. Blanche Vernell Bradley Joe, the second of nine children, was born to the late Robert and Mary Samuel Bradley.

 A TIME TO GROW

 She was born and lived her first few years on the Mt.
 Lisbon-St. Charles road.
 Her early educational training was received at the Mt.
 Lisbon Church School.
 From that school she transferred to Dennis School in Bishopville, and then to Lincoln High School in Sumter, where she completed her high school training.
 She received her undergraduate and graduate school degrees from Allen University and South Carolina respectively.
 She received further training at Temple University in Philadelphia, PA.